conan-io/docs/examples/extensions/package_signing/package_signing_with_openssl.rst

     $ openssl genpkey -algorithm RSA -out private_key.pem -pkeyopt rsa_keygen_bits:2048

-This will generate the private key to sign the packages with.
+This will generate the private key used to sign the packages.

 Now, we can get the public key from it with this command: